oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Monika
 ~~~~~~

 This is a web cgi normally installed on the cluster frontal.
-This tool executes
+This tool connects
-`oarnodes`_ and `oarstat`_ then format data in a html page.
+to the DB, gets relevant information then format data in a html page.

 Thus you can have a global view of cluster state and where your jobs are
 running.